MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-overview.md

 ## Build a bot

 You can create a bot with any programming language by using the Bot Connector service to exchange messages with channels configured in the Bot Framework Portal.
-You can use the Bot State service to store and retrieve state data that is related to conversations that your bot conducts using the Bot Connector service.

 > [!TIP]
 > The Bot Framework provides client libraries that can be used to build bots in either C# or Node.js.
 > To build a bot using C#, use the [Bot Builder SDK for C#](../dotnet/bot-builder-dotnet-overview.md).
 > To build a bot using Node.js, use the [Bot Builder SDK for Node.js](../nodejs/index.md).

-To learn more about building bots using the Bot Connector service and the Bot State service, see [Key concepts](bot-framework-rest-connector-concepts.md).
+To learn more about building bots using the Bot Connector service, see [Key concepts](bot-framework-rest-connector-concepts.md).

 ## Build a client